 Every makeup artist has a makeup philosophy or a makeup style of their own that they develop over time.
 Some artists like bold makeup while others like to go subtle etc..

 Since childhood, I have seen my mother do makeup in the most subtle and natural way while concentrating on “the glow“.
-So naturally when I followed my passion of dressing people up and learnt professional makeup, despite what my teachers and facilitators did, my personal style started showing in my work.
+So naturally, when I followed my passion for dressing people up and learned professional makeup, despite what my teachers and facilitators did, my personal style started showing in my work.

 My Makeup Style

 No matter what color I use or what kind of look is expected of me, these were some things I never compromise on:

 A. The makeup should suit the Personality.